AIT-brainlab/aibrainlab.co/content/en/_index.md

 use_cases_desc8: Automatic generation and analysis of ESG reports, saving time and consistency.

 service_title:  Connect to our API
-service_desc:  Our AI Brain Suite API service allows easy integration to your existing systems with our advanced models.
+service_desc:  Our AI Brain Engine API service allows easy integration to your existing systems with our advanced models.
 service_title_1: Thai Embedding API
 service_desc_1: This API allows you to utilize our Embedding API for developing your own Thai NLP applications including sentiment analysis, name entity recognition, knowledge retrieval and more.